Graveyard of Empires - Chapter 2

 The man nodded, making another notation.
 His expression was thoughtful.

-This might not be so bad, Wade decided.
+This might not be so bad, Argus decided.
 If they are sending me to Sector Six, they must not have high expectations for conversions to the Ministry.
 I can stop at Terminus along the way to stock up on goods and spend a few weeks planet hopping.
-With luck, I’ll leave Sector Six with an empty hull and full bank account.
+With luck, I'll leave Sector Six with an empty hull and full bank account.

 Time to go find Vivian.